CodingGarden/faqs/README.md

 Bash is my preferred shell.
 I have aliases setup in my `.bash_profile`.

 You can see my `.bash_profile` including all of my aliases [here](https://github.com/w3cj/dotfiles/blob/master/.bash_profile#L47).

+## What do you use to show all those stats in the menu bar?

+I use a tool called [iStat Menus](https://bjango.com/mac/istatmenus/).
+I have version 5.

 ## What browser do you use?
 What extensions do you use?